nireitdev/go-ntpd-server-statistics/README.md

 apt install libpcap-dev
 ```

-Modify config.yml to match your interface and public ip to listen.
+*IMPORTANT: * Modify config.yml to match your interface and public ip to listen.

 Just run the thing: